MicrosoftDocs/win32/desktop-src/dxmath/pg-xnamath-migration.md

 ---
-Description: 'This overview describes the changes required to migrate existing code using the XNA Math library to the DirectXMath library.' ms.assetid: 'ed8463f8-8a3d-e89e-89e2-8d72a7f45cd6'
+Description: This overview describes the changes required to migrate existing code using the XNA Math library to the DirectXMath library. ms.assetid: ed8463f8-8a3d-e89e-89e2-8d72a7f45cd6
-title: Code Migration from the XNA Math Library
+title: Code Migration from the XNA Math Library ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Code Migration from the XNA Math Library